Methane emissions fell in the Obama years, but whether the decline will continue under President Trump is a matter of fierce debate.

 The rules also encourage the use of leak detection technology and require that leaks be fixed when found.

 For some companies, the debate will have little impact on their operations.
 Jonah Energy LLC, a large natural gas producer in western Wyoming's prolific Pinedale Anticline, invested substantially in technology to detect and repair leaks after a 2011 spike in ozone levels exceeded federal health standards.

 "Whether or not those rules are in place, it doesn't impact our commitment to be environmental stewards or the commitment to our programs," said Paul Ulrich, Jonah Energy's director of government affairs.
 "The program works well for us."

 Ulrich nevertheless welcomed Trump's call to review the EPA and BLM rules, saying, "We may see something that allows much more input from the states, industry and the communities impacted.
 Industry has plenty of tools in the toolbox.
 But once you give us a hammer to do a screwdriver's job, it stifles innovation."

 Indeed, Jonah Energy is something of an outlier among oil and gas producers.
 More common is the view of Anschutz Exploration, which says the BLM rule has stifled development of an emerging oil play in eastern Wyoming's Powder River Basin.

-"We need some regulations that take into account standard business practices that help expand into areas that are proven commercial at this time," Anschutz President DeDominic said.
+"We need some regulations that take into account standard business practices that help expand into areas that aren't proven commercial at this time," Anschutz President DeDominic said.